The Apprentice (franchise): Finland

 Former talk show host and current consulting firm owner Jari Sarasvuo hosted the Finnish version on MTV3, called Diili (slang term for "deal").
 Olli Rikala was the winner of the first season, although his competitor in the final was also hired, as well three of the other competitors.
 The show was aired in spring 2005.

 The second season was shown in Autumn 2009.
 It was hosted by well-known business entrepreneur and TV personality Harry Harkimo, whose catchphrase was "Mä annan sulle potkut!" or "Sä saat potkut!" ("You are fired").
 The winner of the second season was Antti Seppinen.
 He was hired as the marketing manager of urban area project in Sipoo (Sipoonranta).
 The third season was shown in Autumn 2010 and Harry Harkimo continued as a host.
 The winner of the third season was former Olympic track cycler Mira Kasslin.
 She was hired as the manager of hotel project in Hanko.

+France

+Titled The Apprentice : Qui décrochera le job ? ("The Apprentice: Who will get the job?"), the French version debuted on 9 September 2015 on M6.
+Entrepreneur and politician Bruno Bonnell is the host.
+On 17 September 2015, the channel announced the deprogramming of the show after only two episodes aired, due to a lack of viewers.
+The entire season was, however, made available online.